KValentiin/Minesweeper/README.md

 Use row and column numbers to uncover cells (e.g., 1 2).
 Enter done to finish the game and check if you've cleared the minefield.
 Enter menu to return to the main menu.
+Enter reveal to reveal all mines.
 Enter exit to exit the game.